Keibert Ruiz Player Props: Nationals vs. Pirates

-The Washington Nationals, including Keibert Ruiz and his .475 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starter Rich Hill and the Pittsburgh Pirates at Nationals Park, Friday at 7:05 PM ET.
+On Sunday, Keibert Ruiz (.325 batting average in his past 10 games, with two doubles, a home run, two walks and five RBI) and the Washington Nationals play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Mets.
+He had a hitless showing in his most recent game (0-for-4) against the Pirates.

 Keibert Ruiz Game Info & Props vs. the Pirates